whyshams/sugartaste-fullstack/README.md

 the problem in developement.
 It could be because of the version of node I am using.
 It might not occur in your case.

 ##Thank you again for calling me up for the interview.
 I am confident, if given chance, I can bring more value to your team.

-And, even if not selected for the next stage, I would very much appreciate some feedback.
-Thank you.